 So before we dive into different ways to split up the startup equity distribution, let's take a look at what all of these new words actually mean.
 Feel free to come back to this list as we go if you're feeling lost.

-: to choose to buy or sell your shares in a company.
+Exercise shares: to choose to buy or sell your shares in a company.
+You don't have to exercise your options, but if you don't, you won't actually "own" your equity awards.

-: “A stock grant occurs when an employer pays a part or all of the compensation of an employee in the form of corporate stock.”
+Equity grant: “An equity grant occurs when an employer pays a part or all of the compensation of an employee in the form of the corporate stock.”
+This is how most startup companies distribute equity compensation.

-: “an estimation of something’s worth, especially one carried out by a professional appraiser.”
+Valuation: “an estimation of something's worth, especially one carried out by a professional appraiser.”
+A company's valuation tends to move up as funding rounds progress in the case of a funded company, but also with natural business growth.

-: “Employees might be given equity in a firm but they must stay with the firm for a number of years before they are entitled to the full equity.
-This is a vesting provision.”
+Vesting Schedule: Startup "Employees might be given equity in a firm but they must stay with the firm for a number of years before they are entitled to the full equity.
+This is a vesting schedule.”
+Most startup employees' equity packages come with a vesting schedule to protect the company from "ghosts in the cap table".

 Every startup will offer equity to some combination of those four categories.
 But not every startup is going to offer equity to employees; not every startup is going to offer equity to advisors; and not every startup is going to take on investors.

-But it’s a fair bet to say that every startup is going to have to figure out how to structure and portion out equity to the founders of the company.
-So let’s start there.
+But it's a fair bet to say that all early-stage startups are going to have to figure out how to structure and portion out equity to the founders of the company.
+So let's start there.

 How do you determine what portion of the company you and your co-founders each get?

-So, instead, the traditional way of determining the co-founder equity distribution split is something that Mike Moyer, Managing Director at Fair and Square Ventures, LLC, explained in another Startups.co piece about startup equity.
+So, instead, the traditional way of determining the co-founder equity distribution split is something that Mike Moyer, Managing Director at Fair and Square Ventures, LLC, explained to Startups.com.
 He calls it “fix or fight.”

 “Whenever you do a fixed split based on future assumptions, you are going to be wrong,” Mike says.
 “And then, every time something changes, you have to renegotiate.
 And that's painful.”

-Instead, Mike recommends following a method he calls the “dynamic split” but most people call “slicing pie.”
-Instead of focusing on an unknowable future, determine your split based on what you’re each willing to invest right now.
+Instead, Mike recommends following a method he calls the “dynamic split” which most people call “slicing the pie.”
+Instead of focusing on an unknowable future, determine your split based on what you're each willing to invest right now.
 He uses playing blackjack as a metaphor to illustrate how this works.

-“You can’t know how much someone’s contribution will have turned out to be worth five years from now,” the article explains.
-“But you can be damn sure what they’re willing to give up to make that future possible right here, right now.”
+“You can't know how much someone's contribution will have turned out to be worth five years from now,” Mike explains.
+“But you can be damn sure what they're willing to give up to make that future possible right here, right now.”

 Check out this site for a more detailed breakdown of the Slicing Pie methodology.